 When does 0% VAT on solar panels end?

-The 0 per cent VAT rate on solar PV, batteries and heat pumps applies until 31 January 2027.
-After that, VAT on energy-saving materials is currently scheduled to return to 5 per cent — so installing before the end of 2026 locks in the maximum saving.
+The 0 per cent VAT rate on solar PV, batteries and heat pumps applies until 31 March 2027, after which it is currently scheduled to return to 5 per cent.
+There’s no income test — it applies to all residential properties.
+Installing before the deadline locks in the saving, but always confirm the current rate, as policy can change.

 Related Articles